cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

    [configuration](/guides/references/configuration) to enable the experiment.
 2. Install the `playwright-webkit` NPM package in your repo to acquire WebKit
    itself: `npm install --save-dev playwright-webkit`.
+   - We built this experiment on top of the Playwright simulated browser as a stepping stone towards creating a better UX with Cypress-provided browsers in the future.
+Thank you, Playwright contributors.
 3. Now, you should be able to use WebKit like any other browser.
 For example, to record with WebKit in CI:
    ```shell